udit2303/learnP2P/README.md

 Filesystem handling on receive:
 - Files are written to `public/` using a temporary `.part` file and then atomically renamed on success.
+ - The receiver computes the file's SHA-256 while writing and verifies it equals the manifest hash before renaming.
+If it doesn't match, the partial file is deleted and the transfer fails.

 Notes:
 - Backward compatibility is removed; only header version 0x02 (RSA-OAEP) is supported.